BLACKPINK Made History At Coachella With An Electrifying Performance

 Last week, the South Korean group broke Ariana Grande’s record for having the most views in a 24-hour period on YouTube for the video for “Kill This Love.”
 (The record was eclipsed shortly after by BTS, but still.)
-This week, the BLACKPINK performed at Coachella, becoming first K-pop girl group to ever play an American festival.
+This week, the BLACKPINK performed at Coachella, becoming first K-pop girl group to ever play a U.S. festival.

 In addition to being a momentous moment for the group (and K-pop as a whole), BLACKPINK’s performance was, by all accounts, pretty fantastic.
 During the set, they played three out of five songs from their latest EP, Kill This Love, and opened with one of their biggest hits, “DDU-DU DDU-DU.”
 People in the audience (and fans, called “Blinks,” who watched via livestream), described an energetic, electrifying performance that, by the time it was over, probably created many more dedicated Blinks.